 The Bank is engaged in the business of serving as executor, trustee, and guardian of estates of individuals.
-Directors and Associates are encouraged to recommend these services.
-Directors and Associates may serve as fiduciaries for their own immediate family members.
-With respect to any other person, Associates should neither seek, nor accept appointment to any other fiduciary or co-fiduciary position without the written approval of the CEO; provided, however, Directors and the CEO will seek approval of the disinterested members of the Board to serve as a fiduciary or co-fiduciary for any person other than their own immediate family members.
+Associates are encouraged to recommend these services.
+Associates may serve as fiduciaries for members of their own families.
+With respect to any other person, Associates should neither seek, nor accept appointment to any other fiduciary or co-fiduciary position without the written approval of FFC's CEO; provided, however, FFC's CEO will seek approval of the Board.